 - Look for and document ways to reduce and eliminate the consequences of disasters

 - Connect people to plans

 - Help the community get ready for disasters (large and small) *

 - Teach people about individual and family preparedness

-- Build resilience through continuity planning
+- Build community resilience through continuity of operations planning (COOP)

 * Request a preparedness or business continuity presentation below.